theo-armour/ucsf2/pookeepon-go/README.md

 The development of the overall concept is still at an early stage.
 The following are some prelimary notes/thoughts._

-There's a zillion images of other people's anatomy, but you want to see the images of your anatomy.
+There's a zillion images of other people's anatomy, but you want to see the images of *your* anatomy.

-There's a ton of anatomy tools for the well funded professional, but few tools for the penniless gifted amateur
+There's a ton of anatomy tools for the well funded professional, but few tools for the penniless gifted amateur.

 Beauty is not skin deep.
 What's inside may well be even more beautiful that what's outside.

 Diseased parts of your anatomy have their own beauty.

 How can you access this beauty?

+How can you internalize what's going on inside you?

 ***